Munetsi's red card suspension reduced - Soccer24

 The midfielder is expected to return for selection against Rennes after the League put aside the other match in his suspension since it was his first expulsion of the season.

-“Expelled in the match agaist Metz, Marshall Munetsi receives a two-game suspension, one of which is suspended.
-He will therefore be back for the trip to Rainnes on 04 October,” the club confirmed the developments in a statement.
+“Expelled in the match against Metz, Marshall Munetsi receives a two-game suspension, one of which is suspended.
+He will therefore be back for the trip to Rennais on 04 October,” the club confirmed the developments in a statement.

 Meanwhile, Munetsi is part of the Reims squad that travelled to Hungary for the Europa third round qualifier against Fehervar on Thursday evening.